 Be sure to check out all the Gift Ideas and projects created by my very talented blogger friends.
 You’ll be inspired, just click on the links to check out their projects.

-Thanks again to our Host Smart Fun DIY and our Giveaway sponsors of the 2017 Handmade Holiday’s Blog Hop!
+Thanks again to our Host Smart Fun DIY.
 Don’t forget to check out my Day 1 Handmade Gift Project.